ianng1/login-code/README.md

 There's also a solid amount of npm installs that you have to do.
 Running npm install should take care of most of them.
 If any don't work, use ```sudo npm install <package-name>``` to install them.
 If react-navigation-screens is giving you issues, follow the advice in here: https://github.com/react-navigation/react-navigation/issues/6594.
 If there are any other issues, again, just message me on Teams.

+Also, I didn't bother uploading all the regular React Native stuff, like the package.json file and everything in node_modules.
+This is just the main code that runs the program.
+You'll have to install all the other stuff yourself (recommend using the Expo project generator.)